First posted 1995

 My thinking related to some subjects has radically changed over the decades.
 Earlier articles that no longer reflect my thinking are clearly marked.
 Others have been partly revised to reflect my current thinking.
 When revising articles that have been published in paper media, I have left the original phrasing readable through overstriking, in order to document my stumbling travels through the world of thought.

-Toward this end, I have also posted many manuscripts of school reports I saw fit to save.
+Toward this end, I have also posted many manuscripts of school reports I saw fit to save, from my undergraduate college days in the late 1960s and my graduate school days in the mid 1970s.
 I have no idea what became of the reports I wrote for high school and my first years of college in the late 1950s and early 1960s.
-However, I kept all the reports I wrote during my undergraduate studies in the late 1960s, and the graduate papers I wrote in the early 1970s.
+However, I kept all the course reports I wrote during my later undergraduate studies and as a graduate student, and of course the dissertation I completed in 1982.

 News Nishikie